kin-labs/kin-developer-docs-old/docs/developers/typescript.md

 We recommend starting with Devnet before moving on to Mainnet.
 Remember, if you want to earn Kin via the KRE, you'll have to register your App on our Dev Portal and apply for access.

-But, this doesn't stop you from building and running your app in the meantime.
+But, this doesn't stop you from building and running your App in the meantime.

 #### Installation
 ```